-If you are visiting with very young children, you may take pushchairs and buggies around the palace.
+If you are visiting with very young children, you may take pushchairs and buggies around the gardens.
 There is a Buggy Park off Clock Court if you do not wish to take the buggy around with you.

 Baby changing facilities are available in the following toilets: